Bring strength, stability and self-reliance to homeowner families around the world by joining a Global village trip.

 While all Global Village volunteers must be 16 or older, most trips allow participants who are younger than 18 to participate only if accompanied by their legal parent or guardian.
 More details are listed in the Global Village minor policy.

 Health and safety

 - Work assignments normally involve strenuous physical activity―sometimes at high altitudes.
 Team members must be in good physical health in order go join a Global Village work team on a trip.

-- International travel always contains some degree of danger.
-All Global Village team members participate at their own risk.
+- International travel always contains some risks.
+While Habitat for Humanity International has a comprehensive safety and emergency management plan and travel medical and evacuation insurance policy, all Global Village team members participate at their own risk.